dchou234/PokeVisualizer/README.md

 Final Project for CS396 Interactive Data Visualizations

-Allows users to filter for specific Pokemon as well as visualize the base stats of Pokemon not present in the game.
+Allows users to filter for specific Pokemon as well as visualize the their base stats not viewable in the game.

+Contains information on their typing, stats, Mega Evolution/Legendary Status, and unofficial Smogon tier ranking.

 Click on elements of the charts to filter for that element on all charts.